Brikaa/security-assignment-2/report/report.md

 ### Test steps

 - Open /altoromutual
-- Run the following script in your browser's dev tools' console (F12 > console):
+- Run the following script in your browser's dev tools' console while on the website (F12 > console):

   ```javascript
   username = "asd' or 1=1 --";